750,000+ Hours in Digital Marketing & Revenue Generation | EST. 2005

 Step 10: Reporting

 The end step of your Google Ads process is reporting and this is where both the optimizer and customer should understand how the campaign is performing in the same terms.
-Reporting should contain a few main features:
+Advanced reporting techniques should contain a few main features:

 Reporting